overhangio/cookiecutter-tutor-plugin/README.rst

     cookiecutter https://github.com/overhangio/cookiecutter-tutor-plugin.git

+Please keep the "contrib" part in your generated package name to differentiate from official plugins.

 Once you have generated your plugin, you can start using it right away (even if it won't do anything)::

     pip install -e ./tutor-myplugin
     tutor plugins list # your plugin should appear here tutor plugins enable myplugin # hack at it!